-Remember that the FNA is designed to evaluate doctrinal approaches using programmed forces.
-If this evaluation has occurred in a prior study or in an actual operation, your FNA evaluation just consists of citing that work and justifying that the work is valid and applies to your assessment.
-Furthermore, if the needs are specified as part of the tasking, you may not need to do an FNA at all.
+Remember that the needs assessment is designed to evaluate doctrinal approaches using programmed forces.
+If this evaluation has occurred in a prior study or in an actual operation, your needs assessment evaluation just consists of citing that work and justifying that the work is valid and applies to your assessment.
+Furthermore, if the needs are specified as part of the tasking, you may not need to do an needs assessment at all.